mozilla/doh-rollout/README.md

    - Select `manifest.json`
    - Select `src/web-ext-artifacts/dns_over_https-${VERSION}.zip`

-You should see a new entry in the list of extensions titled "DoH Roll-Out".
+You should see a new entry in the list of extensions titled "DoH Rollout".

 To see the banner [create a new boolean pref](https://support.mozilla.org/en-US/kb/about-config-editor-firefox#w_adding-changing-and-resetting-preferences) `doh-rollout.enabled` in [about:config](about:config) and set to `true`.